 Developing our approach for producing admin-based population estimates

-We have continued the research outlined in our previous publication, using activity-based rules and records from single and linked data sources to develop our approach for producing admin-based population estimates.
-Initial rules have been combined to produce the first admin-based population estimates (ABPE) using this approach.
-These rules have largely removed patterns of overcoverage seen in previous research.
+On 21 June 2019, we published our analysis using activity-based rules and records from single and linked data sources to develop our approach for producing admin-based population estimates.
+This builds on research outlined in our previous publication.
+Initial rules have been combined to produce the first Admin-Based Population Estimates (ABPE) using this approach.
+These rules have largely removed patterns of over-coverage seen in previous research.
 While this now results in higher levels of under-coverage, this is much more comparable with the results seen from the census before adjustment takes place.

 This provides a platform for combining with a Population Coverage Survey to produce coverage-adjusted estimates in a similar way to the method used to successfully adjust the census.